dmcg/minutest/docs/README.md

 }

-// Now tests can supply the fixture and invoke the function to create the tests to verify the contract. class ArrayListTests : JupiterTests {
+// Now tests can supply the fixture and invoke the function to create the tests to verify the contract. class ArrayListTests : JUnit5Minutests {

     override val tests = context<MutableCollection<String>> {
         fixture {